SuleimanFarah/sunpy/SunPy-Proposal-for-Enhancements-(SPE).md

 All new SPE should be pull requested into the sunpy/sunpy-SPE repository.

 # Review Process
 New SPEs currently undergoing discussion are pull requests into the sunpy-SPE repository.
 Discussions about the SPE can take place as part of the pull request but also using the standard SunPy discussion channels (IRC channel, mailing list, hangout).

-# Acceptance Process
+Once a SPE is officially submitted by pull request an SunPy editor must be assigned from the SunPy core or SunPy maintainer communities.
+The role of the editor is to aid the submitter and make sure that the SPE follows the accepted standard.
+The author and editor can be the same person if the submitting author is part of the SunPy team.
 A SPE must be accepted by a majority of the sunpy core as well as a majority of the sunpy maintainers.
+The status of a SPE can be any of the following

+* **Discussion**: This means that SPE is currently being considered and a decision has not been made.
+* **Accepted**: The SPE has been accepted and it will be assigned a number and merged into the sunpy-spe repository.
+A decision rational must be drafted and added to the SPE.
+If the SPE is of the Standard type then it can now be implemented.
+* **Implemented**: Only valid for a Standard SPE.
+This status means that the feature discussed in the SPE is implemented and has been merged into the main SunPy repository.
+* **Rejected**: The SPE has been rejected.
+A decision rationale should be provided by the community and the SPE should still be assigned a number and merged in order to close the issue.
+It should be noted that a future SPE can supersede the decision.

 # SPE Template

 ## Header
-Author(s): First Last, First Last
+* **author(s)**: First Last, First Last
-Contact Email: me@myemail.org
+* **contact email**: me@myemail.org
-date-creation: YYYY-MM-DD
+* **date-creation**: YYYY-MM-DD
-date-last-revision: YYYY-MM-DD
+* **date-last-revision**: YYYY-MM-DD
-type: standard/process
+* **type**: standard/process
-status: accepted/rejected
+* **status**: accepted/rejected

 ## Abstract
 A short description of the SPE including a statement of the problem the SPE is seeking to solve

+## Detailed Description
+If this is a standard SPE this section should contain usage examples.

+## Decision Rational
+This is a great idea because...